magickw/MVCTechBlog/README.md

 **[⬆ back to top](#table-of-contents)**

 ## Tests
-To run tests on the application, run

-`npm install jest`

-and then `npm run test` from the command line.
+There are no tests beyond `npm start`.

 **[⬆ back to top](#table-of-contents)**